Ziod2812/Live-Wallpaper-Manager/README.md

 ./update.sh
 ```

-The update script refreshes the installed application code and DWT package
+The update script refreshes the installed application code while preserving
-while preserving user data such as:
+user data such as:

 - settings
 - favorites